Kolmogorov Complicity And The Parable Of Lightning

 The average person who grows up in a censored society may not even realize for a while that the censorship exists, let alone know its exact limits, let alone understand that the censors are not their friends and aren’t interested in proofs that the orthodoxy is wrong.
 Given enough time, such a person can become a savvy Kolmogorov who sees the censorship clearly, knows its limits, and understands how to skirt them.
 If they’re really lucky, they may even get something-like-common-knowledge that there are other Kolmogorovs out there who know this stuff, and that it’s not their job to be a lone voice crying in the wilderness.
 But they’re going to have a really cringeworthy edgelord period until they reach that level.

 All of this would be fine except that, as Graham says in the quote above, scientists go looking for trouble.
 The first virtue is curiosity.
 I don’t know how the internal experience of curiosity works for other people, but to me it’s a sort of itch I get when the pieces don’t fit together and I need to pick at them until they do.
 I’ve talked to some actual scientists who have this way stronger than I do.
-A really good scientist is like a heat-seeking missile programmed to seek out failures in existing epistemic paradigms.
+An intellectually curious person is a heat-seeking missile programmed to seek out failures in existing epistemic paradigms.
 God help them if they find one before they get enough political sophistication to determine which targets are safe.

 Did Giordano Bruno die for his astronomical discoveries or his atheism?
 False dichotomy: you can’t have a mind that questions the stars but never thinks to question the Bible.
 The best you can do is have a Bruno who questions both, but is savvy enough to know which questions he can get away with saying out loud.
 And the real Bruno wasn’t that savvy.